bob-g4bby/Bob-Edwards--Forth-Stuff/Nascom/README.md

  mini-oof.fth - Bernd Paysan's famous object oriented program library adapted for Nasforth - simple yet powerful tool

+ nasforth expansion.fth - Greatly expands code space to 30k+ bytes for Polydos Nasforth.
+Doesn't work for the original RAM disk Nasforth as the RAM disk area is eliminated.

  recursion.fth - Adds the ability for a forth word to call itself until some limit is met

  spell.fth - e.g. SPELL 'wordname' -- Decompile a word in the dictionary for debug purposes